Sponsored by Home Depot

 There is a total of four drawers, three shallow drawers, and one deep drawer.
 They are all constructed the same way.
 Just repeat the same process.

 Installing these cabinets were unique to this location.
 However, it will be the same concept no matter where they go.

 In this garage, the concrete protrudes out on the back wall.
 Taking advantage of that will be helpful but not required.
 The concrete lip provides support to the back end of the cabinet.
-To keep the cabinets low and close to the wall, a section of the baseboard must be removed.
+To keep the cabinets low and close to the wall, you must remove a section of the baseboard.